Ethel Schwabacher: Biography

-Schwabacher was born in New York in 1903.
-Her family moved to Pelham in 1908 where she first began painting in her garden.
-She attended Horace Mann School and at age 15 enrolled at the Art Students League of New York.
+Schwabacher was born Ethel Kremer in New York City in 1903.
+Her family moved to suburban Pelham, New York, in 1908, where she first began painting in their garden.
+She attended the Horace Mann School and at age 15 enrolled at the Art Students League of New York.
 She also studied sculpture at the National Academy of Design until 1921.
 During 1921, Arnold Genthe took several photographs of her.
-After her apprenticeship in stone carving with the sculptor Anna Hyatt Huntington, in 1927 Schwabacher abandoned sculpture and enrolled in Max Weber's painting class at the Art Students League.
-That year she met Arshile Gorky, with whom she developed a lasting friendship.
+After an apprenticeship in stone carving with the sculptor Anna Hyatt Huntington, in 1927 Schwabacher abandoned sculpture and enrolled in Max Weber's painting class at the Art Students League.
+That year she met Armenian-American painter Arshile Gorky, with whom she developed a lasting friendship.

-She lived in Europe from 1928 to 1934.
-She and Gorky took independent studies together between 1934 and 1936.
-Gorky introduced her to automatism.
+She lived in Europe from 1928 to 1934, and studied privately under Gorky from 1934 to 1936.
+Gorky introduced her to Surrealist automatism.
 She was inspired by Gorky's biomorphic abstractions and erotic forms.
-In the 1930s she began to explore her own sub-conscious, combining automatism with abstract forms, referring to nature.
+In the 1930s she began to explore her own subconscious, combining automatism with abstract forms and referring to nature.
 Schwabacher often interconnected themes of womanhood, childbirth, and children.

 In 1934, she married the prominent entertainment lawyer Wolf Schwabacher and had two children: Brenda Webster, American critic and novelist; and Christopher Schwabacher a lawyer in New York.
-Her cousin George Oppen, an objectivist poet who went on to win the Pulitzer Prize, also lived in New York in the 1930s.
+Her cousin George Oppen, an Objectivist poet who went on to win the Pulitzer Prize for Poetry, also lived in New York in the 1930s.

 Following the untimely death of her husband, she expressed her personal traumas through the a series of figurative paintings based on Greek myths.
-She died on November 25, 1984.
+She died on November 25, 1984, in New York.

-Schwabacher's work is included in the collections of The Metropolitan Museum of Art, the Whitney Museum of American Art, the Solomon R. Guggenheim Museum, the Jewish Museum, the Brooklyn Museum of Art, and the Rockefeller University in New York City.
+Schwabacher's work is included in the collections of The Metropolitan Museum of Art, the Whitney Museum of American Art, the Solomon R. Guggenheim Museum, the Jewish Museum, the Brooklyn Museum of Art, and Rockefeller University in New York City.
 Her work has been exhibited in a number of galleries, including the Anita Shapolsky Gallery, the Betty Parsons Gallery and the Green-Ross Gallery in New York City.

 Her work was featured in "Women of Abstract Expressionism" at the Denver Art Museum from June–September, 2016, and at the Palm Springs Art Museum in 2017.

 In 2023 her work was included in the exhibition Action, Gesture, Paint: Women Artists and Global Abstraction 1940-1970 at the Whitechapel Gallery in London.

 In 2023, the Berry Campbell Gallery in New York presented 'Woman in Nature (Paintings From the 1950s),' the artist's first solo show in New York in 30 years.